Anup-subedi/C-programming-codes-for-beginners/README.md

 ### Do you want to contribute?

 Then check out the official doc  of github or go through any indian guys' youtube channel.
 They are awesome.
 And after making your first pull request, you will get your first contribution, Isn't that great?
-Hurry and send the Pull request now.
+Hurry and send the Pull request now...